First Job - Transition into the World of Work

 One aspect of the workplace that comes as a surprise to young people, is that the bigger and better the job, the harder it is for people to tell how well you are doing it.
 If you are hand keying data to a spreadsheet or loading boxes at Amazon, there’s no question how good of a job you are doing.
 But what if you are a lawyer, or manager, or scientist, or professor, or even summer camp counselor?
 It is a lot harder to say for sure how well you are doing in a knowledge or managerial job, or what your good or bad results are attributed to, or to even measure what your results actually are.

 Simple Tasks.
-But no matter how hard it is to objectively measure your overall job performance, as a young person there will be lots of simple housekeeping type tasks that you will be asked to do, and that will make it very obvious how well you did them.
+No matter how hard it is to objectively measure your overall job performance, as a young person there will be lots of simple housekeeping type tasks that you will be asked to do, and that will make it very obvious how well you did them.
 As an intern or new hire you might be asked to go down the street and bring back Starbucks for everyone, or Subway, or Crispy Cream or FedEx or any of the innumerable other housekeeping type things that come up but don't fall neatly into anyone's job description, like putting paper in the copy machine or straightening up the supplies room.

 As strange as this may seem, simple tasks like these that have nothing to do with your actual job, should be carried out with extreme care, because it may be one of the few opportunities that others have to observe your basic competence and resourcefulness.
 Simple tasks like these are often viewed as a test for new people, and if you do well, people will assume you can be trusted with the bigger things.

-For young people starting out, however, no one tells you this, and as a result young people are frequently offended at being asked to do menial tasks at a new job that they view as beneath their education or dignity.
+For young people starting out, however, no one tells you this, and as a result, young people are frequently offended at being asked to do menial tasks at a new job that they view as beneath their education or dignity.
 They are upset at being disrespected in this way, and may do the tasks with a sulk or even carelessly on purpose so as to demonstrate their unhappiness, and in the hopes of not being asked to do it again.
 Unfortunately, this natural reaction of taking offense is guaranteed to achieve the opposite from desired result.
 As unfair as this may seem, bosses and co-workers will not assume your botched and sulky attempt at a simple task means you are too good for such tasks and are destined for greatness on the big important things.
 On the contrary, they will assume that anyone who can't keep a Starbucks or Subway order straight is never going to be able to be trusted with something important.

 Unwritten Rules of Workplace Culture.
 The other aspect of the workplace where your performance is easily measured and judged is with the largely unwritten standards of conduct called Workplace Culture or Business Etiquette.
 If you violate these rules, people won't think you are dumb or lazy like they might if you mess up the Starbucks, but they might think you are rude and thoughtless or even some shade of crazy.